elemental-vm/test-vm/README.md

 ## Registers

-TestVM has 10 general purpose registers and one reserved register.
+TestVM has 10 general purpose registers and four special purpose registers.
 Registers 'A' through 'J' may be used however the programmer likes.
 The programmer is responsible for preserving them between function calls.

 In source code, registers are denoted with a dollar sign: `$A`.

-Register 'RT' is reserved.
-I intend to use it for function calls eventually.
-Use it at your own risk.
+Registers PC, SP, FP, and RT are special purpose.
+The registers are for the Program Counter, Stack Pointer, Frame Pointer, and
+Return address respectively.
+Currently offsets are not possible and the FP and RT registers aren't used.
+They will eventually be used once proper function calls are implemented.